-You can get all level of CRM applications at different price points in the market.
+You can get all levels of CRM applications at different price points in the market.
 For example, Intueri CRM offers Lead Management, Contact Management, Helpdesk and Invoicing all under $100 per month.

-While starting with a CRM application there are few points to consider:
+While starting with a CRM application there are a few points to consider: